tzaji/super_upper/README.md

 We maintain an updodate database of products available in your local supermarket to help you buy smart !

 ### About Data collection methodology
-Using data scrapping, opur code is trained to search for updates online in your local supermarket web giving you unlimited access to the most uptpdate information.
+Using data scrapping, opur code is trained to search your local supermarket's web for updates, giving you unlimited access to the most uptpdate information.

 ### Description of the data
 Maximizing queries combinations to satisfy your demandd we maintain six tables.